-In compliance with the Privacy Shield Principles, ProSymmetry commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact ProSymmetry at:
+In compliance with the DPF Principles, ProSymmetry commits to resolve complaints and inquiries about our collection or use of your personal information.
+EU, UK, and Swiss individuals with inquiries or complaints regarding our DPF policy should contact ProSymmetry at:

 ATTN: Compliance Department

 2000 Auburn Drive, Suite 460